 The DSP in each Academy is a member of their Senior Leadership Team.
 The main responsibilities of the designated senior person are:

 - Managing referrals

-- Working with other staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs and, where applicable, Mental Health First Aiders) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies
+- Working with other staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs and, where applicable, Mental Health First Aiders) on matters of safety and safeguarding (including online and digital safety e.g. technical aspects of the filtering and monitoring system) and when deciding whether to make a referral by liaising with relevant agencies

 - Training of staff

-- Raising awareness.
+- Raising awareness